 The hearts make me think of little butterflies getting ready to take off.

 Wanna make one?
 We could be matching calendar buddies. :)

-You can download a PDF of the background here, and the Silhouette cutting file here.
+You can download a PDF of the background here (updated for 2014), and the Silhouette cutting file here.
 If you don’t have a Silhouette, I also made a PDF of the hearts that you could just print directly onto colored cardstock and then cut out.
 You can download it here.

 As always, thanks for stopping by!

 Click here to see where this project was featured.